justwalletkk/OTP-Bot/README.md

 # Make sure you have ngrok installed and located at C:\ngrok.exe
 yarn ngrok
 ```
-Once ngrok is live, copy the ngrok tunnel and paste it in caller.js
+Once ngrok is live, copy the ngrok tunnel and paste it in .env